fusepoolP3/overall-architecture/d51-deliverable.md

 project development will try deliver quickly and respond to all these emerging requirements.

 Our methodology is heavily inspired by the twelfe-factor app [Wiggings2012] principles.
 This results in a platform composed of many standalone applications.
-These applications can be implemented used any language and communicate only via well defined protocols.
+These applications can be implemented used any language and communicate only ia well defined protocols.
 There are no shared dependencies that might cause the entire system to break on an incompatible change, every module includes all the dependencies it needs to run.

 ## Architecture

 The architecture is based on components communicating via HTTP and exposing RESTfull APIs.
 This allows for components being developed in any language and hosted on any platform.
-After initial discussions on the architectural principles (see [[2]](#ftnt2) and [[3]](#ftnt3)) the decision was taken to have the components very loosely coupled and interacting only via HTTP, this design choice was made with the following goals:
+After initial discussions on the architectural principles (see [[2]](#ftnt2) and [[3]](#ftnt3)) the decision was taken to have the components very loosly coupled and interacting only via HTTP, this design choice was made with the following goals:

 - Reusability of Fusepool component is maximized
 - Distributed development is facilitated